Evolving cyber threat landscape amid Middle East tensions

 On March 1, 2026, the Ministry of Interior, UAE (MOI UAE) issued a warning to netizens against fraudulent calls that may originate from the number (70614213) or any other numbers, confirming that these fall under the practices of electronic fraud and impersonation.

-CPX Threat Intelligence Centre also observed that Amazon Web Services (AWS) experienced outages affecting data centers in the United Arab Emirates, primarily impacting at least one Availability Zone (mec1-az2) in the me-central-1 (UAE) region.
+CPX Threat Intelligence Center also observed that Amazon Web Services (AWS) experienced outages affecting data centers in the United Arab Emirates, primarily impacting at least one Availability Zone (mec1-az2) in the me-central-1 (UAE) region.
 This resulted in loss of power, connectivity issues, and widespread service degradation across critical cloud offerings, such as EC2, RDS, EBS, Lambda, EKS, and networking APIs.

 The disruptions were caused by physical debris from a successful UAE interception of incoming projectiles amid the escalating Iran-U.S. and Israel conflict, which inadvertently damaged infrastructure supporting the AWS facilities.